HP-12C: HP 12c Platinum / Prestige

 The HP 12c Platinum is similar in appearance and functionality to the 12C, and is designed to mimic the 12C whilst extending its capabilities in various aspects.
-The calculator was introduced in 2003, is visibly distinguished by its silver-colored upper half as opposed to the gold-colored plate on the original 12c.
+The calculator was introduced in 2003 and is visibly distinguished by its silver-colored upper half as opposed to the gold-colored plate on the original 12c.
 There are six variants of the HP 12c Platinum (including two special issues).

 The first release of the 12c Platinum used a faster processor than the revision of the original HP-12C which was available at that time.
 (However, the subsequent revisions of the original 12C which switched to ARM-based processors have reversed that speed gap.)
 It was equipped with a Sunplus SPLB20D2 with a 6502 core, larger memory (for up to 30 CFj registers and 400 program steps) and more built-in functions.
 It allows input to be entered in algebraic mode as well as in 4-level classical RPN.
 The calculator's particular implementation of RPN exhibits an unusual behaviour of the key different from that of the 12C and other classical RPN calculators.

 The first HP 12c Platinum version (F2231A) did not have parentheses, which often led to awkward key sequences to solve problems in algebraic mode.
 Since 2005, newer versions (F2232A) of the HP 12c Platinum have parentheses on the blue-shifted functions of the STO and RCL keys.
 They also support undo and backspace and provide memory for up to 80 CFj registers.
 The firmware changes increased the ROM size beyond the capabilities of the original processor, so it was replaced by the Generalplus GPLB31A (still with 6502 core), which is also faster.
 It was manufactured by Kinpo Electronics.

 In 2006, Hewlett-Packard released a limited edition of the 12c Platinum to commemorate the 25th anniversary of the original 12C's introduction.
 The HP 12c Platinum 25th Anniversary Edition also has the parentheses feature and features the GPLB31A processor as well.

 The latest hardware revision of the 12c Platinum was introduced in 2007 (F2231AA).
 As in the later revisions of the 12C, it features two parallel rather than only one CR2032 cells, but it continues to be based on the GPLB31A processor.
 In 2008, the HP 12c Prestige (F2233A) was released.
 It features a gold-colored plate like the original 12C, but is otherwise like the fourth HP 12c Platinum model (F2231AA).
 In 2022, alongside the latest revision of the original 12C, Moravia and Royal also released a mostly cosmetic update of the 12c Platinum, with the words "Hewlett-Packard" removed from the frontplate, subtle adjustments to the layout and contact information on the rearplate, and a screw added to the battery compartment.